Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 • Pay attention to the colors in the audio menu as your video is playing.
 Ideally you want your volume within the yellow area or just within the red area but definitely not touching the top.
 If it does touch the top, grab the slider and lower it down a little.

-• If you want to adjust your audio on a clip-by-clip basis, you can put your mouse on the volume line that appears in the center of the clip and simply drag it up and down.
+• If you want to adjust your audio on a clip-by-clip basis, you can put your mouse on the volume line that appears in the center of the audio clip and simply drag it up or down.

-Tip: If you’re an advanced user, you might find it easier to adjust the audio in the ‘Fairlight’ area where you have more control and pro level tools.
+Tip: If you’re an advanced user, you might find it easier to adjust the audio in the Fairlight Console where you have more control and pro level tools.
+This Fairlight desktop audio editor is a powerful audio post production tool!

 Step 7: Color Grade your Video